Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Numerical Experiments with Semi-Synthetic Data

 \section{Numerical Experiments with Semi-Synthetic Data}

-We conduct empirical comparisons of different calibration methods using semi-synthetic data designed to approximately replicate the structure of a real oncology data set while providing full knowledge of the true event times for all patients.
-First, using the observed data, we fit models for both the event-time and censoring-time distributions conditional on the covariates, employing standard survival modeling approaches.
-These ``generative'' models are used to simulate synthetic survival and censoring times conditional on the original covariates.
-This setup enables full evaluation of method performance, while attempting to preserve the multivariate structure and clinical realism of the original cohort.
+We compare the proposed calibration methods using semi-synthetic data designed to mimic the structure of a real oncology study while retaining full knowledge of the underlying event times, which enables full evaluation.
+Specifically, we begin with real patient covariates and fit models for both the event-time and censoring-time distributions conditional on these covariates, using standard survival analysis techniques.
+These fitted models are then treated as generative mechanisms to simulate realistic synthetic event and censoring times.